-- Stops the Apache HTTP server by executing the httpd program with the appropriate arguments from the location specified using the httpdDir attribute. - For Apache v1.3, sends a TERM signal to the HTTP Server parent process. - If the EnvFile attribute is configured, the file is sourced before the agent executes the httpd program.
+- Stops the Apache HTTP Server by executing the Apache HTTP Server executable provided when configuring the application, with the appropriate arguments. - For Apache v1.3, sends a TERM signal to the HTTP Server parent process. - If the EnvFile attribute is configured, the file is sourced before the agent executes the Apache HTTP Server executable.